C17300916/SciFiUI/README.md

 ### Different Features that can be seen :

-- Map: This generates a random route ( in yellow ) and shows planets that it has to go by in blue which spawn in random spots and at random sizes.
+- Map: When the map button is clicked a map is generated with a random route ( in yellow ) from a stationary starting point and shows planets that it has to go by in blue which spawn in random spots and at random sizes.
+The purpose of the map is to show the user where they are travelling.
+Although each time the map button is pressed a different route is generated, the fact that the start point is stationary simulates the users progress as if the map changes as the user progresses.
 ![An image](images/Map.PNG)

 - Health: This shows the overall health of the user in the system.
 The health automatically decreases over time in relation to four different properties: Brain ( *This goes down as the person is alone in space and his mental health would, in theory, decrease over time because of this sense of abandonement* ), Body ( *This goes down due to the assumption that being in space in just a metal suit will have a negative effect on your body* ), Lungs( *As the level of oxygen is very low and the change of atmospheric pressure is so prominent, I thought lungs would be an appropriate measure of health* ) and finally, Food & Water ( *This is an obvious health attribute as these levels are the most important for a humans health* ).
 These attributes decrease in tandem and are shown visually through a cross.